Frequently asked questions

 In this section you will find answers to the most common questions.

-What is the Jewish Monument?
+What is the Digital Jewish Monument?

 For and by whom?

 Its aim is to provide a multilayered view of the Jewish community of the Netherlands before and during the period of World War II (1939-1945).
 It is a living archive which invites family members, friends, historians, editors and visitors to share and document their memories and stories.
-Together, we can ensure that the Dutch Jews murdered during the Shoah will always be remembered.
+Together, we can ensure that the Dutch Jews murdered during the Holocaust will always be remembered.

 What do I see on the Homepage of this website?

-Who is included in the Jewish Monument?
+Who is included in the Digital Jewish Monument?

-The Jewish Monument allows you to search for specific individuals, addresses and commemorations.
+The Digital Jewish Monument allows you to search for specific individuals, addresses and commemorations.
 As a visitor, you can also actively contribute to the Monument by uploading images and documents, writing new stories or completing and restoring familial connections.
 The Monument also enables you to contactl family members and/or other users of this site.

 I would like to contribute.
 How do I create a profile?